weirdgyn/QLockButton/README.md

 # QLockButton
 QLockButton is a Qt 5 widget that implements an interactive lock button.
 The widget contains a timer that is activated when the user press inside the button area, if the user keep the button pressed for at given time the button change its state.

-This widget can be used to _secure_ some action that you don't want to be activated by a random click.
+This widget can be used to _secure_ some action/feature that you don't want to be activated by a random click.
 The widget provide also a visual indicator of the time needed to fullfill the status change trough a progressive fill effect of the outer rim.

 To use this widget you should download the source code of this repository and then you can opt between:
 - use the class code directly adding  ```qlockbutton.h ```,  ```qlockbutton.cpp ``` files to your code;